THS-on/rscc/readme.md

 ## Deployment

-To use the RSCC you need a server running the
+To use the RSCC you need a server running the Docker Image.

 ## Built With